Hindu Calendar & Panchang 2026

-Date Hindu Month & Tithi Paksha Day
+Date Hindu Tithi Paksha Day

-Shukla Paksha Tuesday
+Paksha Shukla Paksha Day Wednesday

 * Tithi timings follow lunar movement and may transition near midnight.
 This table reflects the current Hindu date in Indian Standard Time.

 This simple guide is here to help.
 We are not going to dive into complicated astrology.
 Instead, we will break down the basics in an easy-to-understand way.
-We will explain the most important concepts and provide you with a clear list of the main Hindu festival dates for current month, helping you stay connected to these important cultural and spiritual events.
+We will explain the most important concepts and provide you with a clear list of the main Hindu festival dates for the current month, helping you stay connected to these important cultural and spiritual events.

-Here is a list of the most important and widely celebrated Hindu festival dates for July 2025:
+Here is a list of the most important and widely celebrated Hindu festival dates for January 2026:

-Festival Name Date Day
+Festival Date Day

 Unlike the simple Gregorian calendar we use every day, the traditional Hindu calendar is “lunisolar.”
 This just means it keeps track of time using both the cycles of the Moon (for the dates) and the Sun (for the year and seasons).
 This is why it feels so connected to nature.
 The most important parts to understand are the lunar days (Tithis), the fortnights (Pakshas), and the months (Masas).